PubGraph: A Large-Scale Scientific Knowledge Graph: Introduction

 \section{Introduction}

-Scientific progress takes many forms, ranging from discovering new species to repurposing extant models for novel tasks.
+Scientific progress takes many forms, from discovering new species to repurposing extant models for novel tasks.
 Innovation in science has been studied from a variety of perspectives, including the combination of scholarly domains~\cite{hofstra2020diversity,uzzi2013atypical}, sociological factors~\cite{de2015game}, and analogical reasoning~\cite{hope2017accelerating,kang2022augmenting}.
 However, many studies of this phenomenon have been limited due to the difficulty in finding and using large-scale data for the domain.
 In this paper, we address this obstacle by introducing \textbf{PubGraph}, a knowledge graph (KG) with new resources and benchmarks, enabling the study of scientific research at scale using structural patterns in citation and collaboration networks.
-PubGraph provides a unique opportunity to compare multi-relational KG models in both transductive and inductive settings at a billion-edge scale.
+PubGraph also provides a unique opportunity to compare models on core tasks such as transductive and inductive knowledge graph completion (KGC).

-PubGraph is a large-scale multi-relational temporal KG built using the OpenAlex catalog~\cite{priem2022openalex} and the Wikidata~\cite{vrandevcic2014wikidata} ontology.
-It consists of more than 432M entities, including authors, institutions, publication venues, and papers, and more than 15.49B relationships for those entities.
-PubGraph also captures temporal information, allowing the study of scientific works' dynamics.
-In this paper, we demonstrate that citation structure in PubGraph can be used, in concert with KG link prediction models, to predict future citation links between research papers with high accuracy.

-Citations have been crucial in studying publications and their impact~\cite{price1965networks}.
-Prior works have studied tasks on citations such as intent classification~\cite{jurgens2018measuring,cohan2019structural,gururangan2020don}, recommendation~\cite{bhagavatula2018content,farber2020hybridcite}, and prediction~\cite{cohan2020specter,ostendorff2022neighborhood}.
-Many such studies use the publication's content, but content information may be difficult to obtain and parse.
-Alternatively, citation structure has been shown~\cite{liu2019link,dietz2007unsupervised} to provide a strong signal for predictive tasks.
-New large-scale graphs~\cite{hu2021ogb} for tasks such as link prediction and node classification support using citation structure but are limited in their relational information.
-Our work builds on these prior works with new resources and benchmarks that are appropriate for a variety of tasks, emphasizes the multi-relational structure via a knowledge graph, and includes billions of edges.

-One of the essential requirements for understanding scientific progress is to predict meaningful connections between ideas and discoveries.
-The main challenge of satisfying this requirement is to deal with new publications requiring inference over unseen samples, i.e., inductive learning.
-In this work, we explore this problem from a purely structural standpoint, framing the research question as a link prediction task for KGs.
-The goal is to predict a citation relationship between two research papers using information about authors, institutions, venues, time, and other citations.
-This approach provides insight into the utility of the relational and structural collaborative information available among scholarly entities, which is complementary to individual content-based features.